tombarnes-hs/project-4-api/README.md

 * React
 * Bootsrap via reactstrap
 * Fetch for http requests to API for User Auth
-* Axios for http requests to API for Collection Management
+* Axios for http requests to API for Ship resource
 * JavaScript
 * HTML5
 * CSS3